 It’s a popular hobby of bloggers to try and find ways around 5/24.
-At first, there were a few loopholes, but Chase has shut many of them down.
-The only opening seems to be if you get a targeted offer on your Chase account online and even this comes with a bunch of caveats.
+At first, there were a few loopholes, but Chase has shut them down.
+The only way to bypass the rule is if you get a targeted offer on your Chase account online and even this comes with a bunch of caveats.

-If it were me, I’d plan on not being able to apply to a Chase card if I was over 5/24.
+If it were me, I’d plan on not being able to apply for a Chase card if I was over 5/24.

 I’m at 7/24, 9/24, LOL/24.
 Should I try to get under 5/24?